Oscar's Biggest Mistakes: The 10 Greatest Performances the Oscars Didn’t Recognize

 2. Robert Shaw in Jaws (1975)

-Jaws isn’t just a classic—it’s the first true summer blockbuster and still a cultural touchstone decades later.
+Jaws is not just a classic — it is the first true summer blockbuster and still a cultural touchstone decades later.
 Robert Shaw’s portrayal of Quint, the grizzled fisherman haunted by his past, is a huge reason why.

 His famous USS Indianapolis monologue is one of the most iconic pieces of dialogue in film history, and Shaw actually helped write it.
 But his performance goes far beyond that moment.

 Quint embodies obsession and fatalism, giving Jaws a depth most monster movies lack.
-Despite the film winning three Oscars for technical achievements, none of the actors were nominated.
-Shaw’s snub is especially egregious, highlighting how blockbusters often overlook their performers.
+Despite the film winning three Oscars for technical achievements, none of the actors were nominated, and Shaw’s snub remains especially glaring.

 3. Martin Sheen in Apocalypse Now (1979)

-Martin Sheen’s performance as Captain Willard in Apocalypse Now is arguably one of the most catastrophic Oscar snubs in history.
-Sheen plays a soldier whose humanity has been eroded by war, so much so that civilian life feels alien to him.
+Martin Sheen’s performance as Captain Willard in Apocalypse Now is one of the great acting omissions in Oscar history.
+Sheen plays a soldier whose humanity has been eroded by war so completely that civilian life feels alien to him.

 The film’s psychological intensity is rooted in Sheen’s disintegration and his search for the enigmatic Colonel Kurtz.
-Through voiceover, physical exhaustion and moral ambiguity, he pulls viewers into one of the most honest portrayals of the psychological toll of violence.
+Through voiceover, physical exhaustion, and moral ambiguity, he pulls viewers into one of cinema’s most unsettling portraits of violence.

-Apocalypse Now was celebrated with multiple nominations and two wins, and it’s regarded as one of the greatest films ever made.
-Yet Sheen’s harrowing, internalized performance remains unrecognized by the Academy.
+Apocalypse Now was celebrated with multiple nominations and two wins, and it remains one of the greatest films ever made.
+Yet Sheen’s harrowing, internalized work was left without an Oscar nomination.

 4. Jack Nicholson in The Shining (1980)